sammck/tp-hub/README.md

   - An email address to use for Lets-encrypt SSL certificate generation
   - An admin password to use for access to the Traefik dashboard web UI
   - An initial admin password to use for access to the Portainer web UI.
-Only used until the first timeyou set a new password.
+Only used until the first time you set a new password.
   - The value of `${PARENT_DNS_DOMAIN}` that you set up as described above.

 It is safe to run `init-config` multiple times; it will only prompt you for values that have not yet been